 3. Organisation & Preparation

 These two things are always key in life!
-When it comes to selling at a market, be organised and pack at least the night before, using a checklist.
+When it comes to things businesses should think about when doing a market, be organised and pack at least the night before, using a checklist.
 Click here for our checklist templates, and you can always add your own thoughts onto them!

 Preparation includes thinking about how you are going to actively become part of the market from the very start down to your actual presence at the event.
 This means advertising the fact that you’re selling at a market in advance.
 Think about: